obsidianmd/obsidian-help/en/Obsidian Sync/Security and privacy.md

-For your safety, [[Introduction to Obsidian Sync|Obsidian Sync]] encrypts your [[Local and remote vaults|remote vault]] and all communication with Obsidian's servers.
+For your safety, [[en/Obsidian Sync/Introduction to Obsidian Sync|Obsidian Sync]] encrypts your [[Local and remote vaults|remote vault]] and all communication with Obsidian's servers.
 Before anyone can access your remote vault, they first need to decrypt it with an _encryption password_.

 When you create a new remote vault, you have two options: